-With finals upon us and Spring 2019 just around the corner, it’s time to start making plans for summer break.
+Registration for summer classes is open and avaliable to all students, and it’s time to start making plans for summer break.
 The sun and sand may already be calling your name, but take a moment to consider the option of taking courses online for all or part of the summer months.
 Eighty-six percent of UGA students who graduate in four years take advantage of summer courses and The University of Georgia offers online courses in a variety of programs.
 Keep in mind these benefits as you consider signing up for online summer courses at UGA.

 Catch Up or Move Ahead In Your Program

-If you check the summer class listings from the Registrar’s Office
+If you check the summer class listings our the UGA Online Courses Page

 , chances are good that you’ll find classes that count toward your degree!
+The courses page allows you to view classes avaliable, the number of spots avaliable, number of credits each class fulfitts, and the professors for the classes.
 Speak with your academic advisor to pinpoint specific classes you need to complete requirements, or simply take an interesting elective for fun!
 Summer classes are a great way to catch up if you’re behind in your program.
-UGA is offering more core classes this summer, so you can register for classes that were full during your fall or spring semesters.
+UGA is offering many core classes this summer, so you can register for classes that were full during your fall or spring semesters.
 On track with your graduation plan?
 Then summer classes are an excellent way to lighten your class load for the next term, or potentially graduate early!

 Convenience and Flexibility